AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

        >**Note**: If you **did not** see the page like Figure 1, simply click **“Create Workspace”** on your dashboard and fill out the fields as described in Step 2.

+1. Wait for the workspace to create, it may take around 2-3 minutes.

 1. Now navigate to your newly created workspace.
 On the **left-hand menu**, click **Workspaces (1)**.
 Select the workspace you just created `PCA Anomaly Model` **(2)**.

      ![](../images/lab01-image3.png)